IS suicide attack on Libya election commission kills 12 - Journal du Cameroun

 As of March, 2.4 million Libyan voters had been registered of a population of six million.

+Despite the December 2016 loss of its bastion Sirte in northern Libya, IS remains active in parts of Libya.

-While most recent attacks across Libya have been outside Tripoli, the capital remains mired by insecurity.
+While most recent attacks have been outside Tripoli, the capital remains mired by insecurity.

 In January clashes between rival militias around the city’s only working international airport left some 20 people dead.